 When it comes to families, The Pulitzer has got it nailed.
 Rooms options include the family suite – a spacious and beautiful split-level suite with canal views, featuring two bedrooms, two bathrooms, a dining area and a lounge, suitable for a (very lucky!) family of four.
 There are also three family rooms (also split level and able to accommodate four) and eight further interconnected rooms.
 Cots are available as well as baby baths, baby monitors and bottle heaters and there is a nanny service available on request.
 The hotel also hands out complimentary children’s amenities on arrival based on age group including natural skincare products for babies and personalised surprises and age-appropriate activity books for children.
 For those travelling with teenagers, rooms are equipped with Pulitzer Amsterdam travel diaries to allow them to record what will unquestionably be an amazing trip.
 As if this wasn’t enough, the astonishing Pulitzer gardens are a wonderful place to let off steam.
 One in particular has a playground feel with hanging chairs and hand carved wooden rocking horses.
 Food-wise, the good times continue to roll.
 The stunning Jansz Restaurant has a kids’ menu at both lunch and dinner serving fish and chips, burgers, spaghetti and grilled chicken and no shortage of child-friendly dessert treats.
 The restaurant gives colouring pages to keep restless little ones occupied, which can be handed in and exchanged for a gift from “Mr Jansz’s Treasure Box”.
-Once a month they go even further with Jansz Family Sundays from 4.30 – 6.30.
+Once a month (this may have changed during Covid) they go even further with Jansz Family Sundays from 4.30 – 6.30.
 This early dinner dedicated to kids allows little ones to head to the Copper Rooms after (or instead of!) eating, for films, balloons colouring pages and toys.
 It’s hard to think of anything they haven’t thought of at The Pulitzer.
 It’s an incredible hotel whatever your age.

 Located on the stunning Prinsengracht – one of the city’s most beautiful canals and close to most of the city’s biggest attractions, this “Alice in Wonderland” inspired hotel offers design lux to the discerning.